 This song tops most lists.
 And we agree that it is a classic.
 Who doesn’t want to escape the cold midwest doldrums by imagining that you would be safe and warm in L.A?

 4. California Love (Tupac Shakur, Dr, Dre and Roger Troutman)

 California knows how to party!
-Tupac recorded the lyrics almost on a whim to this song at a West Side barbecue at Dr. Dre’s house in Calabasas.
-It was the only time they worked together before he was killed.
-Tupac–who went to high school in Marin County–was more playful in this song–but still alluded to the social justices themes he explored in other songs: “Out on bail fresh outta jail, California dreaming … Only in Cali where we riot not rally to live and die”).
+Tupac recorded the lyrics to this song almost on a whim at a West Side barbecue at Dr. Dre’s house in Calabasas.
+It was the only time they worked together before Tupac was killed.
+Tupac–who went to high school in Marin County–was more playful here–but the lyrics allude to the social justices themes he explored in other songs: “Out on bail fresh outta jail, California dreaming … Only in Cali where we riot not rally to live and die“).

 5. California Oakie (Buck Owens)

 Most Californians have a family immigration story.
 These lyrics capture the quintessential motivation of many—a better life for their daughters and sons: “Born in Barstow, raised in Bakersfield, My ma and pa were orphans of the Oklahoma dust bowl . . .
 My daddy followed his dream West and when we laid his soul to rest I knew he found his promised land; And now I am a working man and with the help of the good Lord’s hand I get to have what daddy never had.”